bPasiak34/ICEProject/backend/readme.md

    cd backend
    ```

-3. Build docker container, in the same directory where dockerfile is:
+3. Build docker container, in the same directory where docker-compose.yml is:

    ```bash
    docker-compose build